Upper Bounds on the Capacities of Noncontrollable Finite-State Channels with/without Feedback: Introduction

-In this paper, we consider general non-controllable {\em indecomposable} FSCs\footnote{Note that for some special non-controllable FSCs such as the Gilbert-Elliott channel \cite{Mushkin89} and certain Gilbert-Elliott-like channels \cite{Goldsmith96}, the capacity-achieving distributions are known, and the feedforward capacities can be evaluated using the tools in \cite{Arnold01,Pfister01,Sharma01,Arnold06}.
-For general non-controllable FSCs, however, closely bounding the feedforward capacities and the feedback capacities seems to be the only practical approach.} \cite{Gallager68} with/without feedback and introduce upper bounds on their capacities.
-We develop an upper-bounding technique in which the delayed channel state is considered as part of the channel input.
-We characterize the directed information from the new channel input~(including the source and the delayed channel state) sequence to the channel output sequence.
-Next, we majorize the set of considered channel inputs in order to obtain a method to evaluate the upper bound.
-Our system is different from that in \cite{Venkataramanan05}, which assumes that the channel output is fed back with delay and the state information is available with delay at both transmitter and receiver.
-We construct two nested sequences of upper bounds for feedforward and feedback capacities, respectively.
-Through three theorems, we show that the upper bounds can be achieved by finite-order conditional Markov sources, conditioned on the delayed feedback~(FB) and the delayed state information~(SI).
-Similar to~\cite{Yang05}, we formulate the computation of the upper bound as an average reward per stage stochastic control problem~\cite{Bertsekas05,Bertsekas07} and propose a dynamic programming method to numerically solve this problem.
-Using a quantized value iteration algorithm we obtain quantized optimal conditional Markov sources, and numerically evaluate the upper bounds by Monte Carlo methods.
+The main objective of this paper is to find computable upper bounds on the feedforward and feedback capacities.
+Firstly and most importantly, we develop upper bounds on the capacities by two techniques.
+One is inserting the delayed channel state into the channel input and then defining the {\em directed information rate} from the new channel input~(including the source and the delayed channel state) sequence to the channel output sequence.
+The other is majorizing the set of the considered channel input processes.
+In this way, we develop two nested sequences of upper bounds for feedforward and feedback capacities, respectively.
+Secondly, through three theorems, we show that the upper bounds can be achieved by {\em finite-order conditional Markov sources}, conditioned on the delayed feedback~(FB), on the delayed state information~(SI) and on the statistic of channel outputs~(called the {\em a posteriori} probability vector).
+Thirdly, similar to~\cite{Yang05}, we formulate the computation of the upper bound as an average reward per stage stochastic control problem~(ARSCP) with a continuous state space and a continuous action space~\cite{Bertsekas05,Bertsekas07}.
+This ARSCP is shown to have a uniformly continuous reward function and can be transformed into a finite-state and finite-action ARSCP, which can be solved by a value iteration method.
+Under a mild assumption, the value iteration algorithm is convergent and delivers a near-optimal stationary policy as well as a numerical upper bound.